alevinval/ledger/README.md

 The underlying storage is a badger key value store.

+Ledger can be used to ensure all events that reach your application are handled without a loss (in-process), plans for the future could involve a distributed ledger.

 ## Project status

 This was an internal package for a pet project of mine.
 Its in process